The cave you fear to enter holds the treasure you seek - Joseph Campbell

 ‘And yet,’ Mo said, ‘even after achieving what few others could achieve, your mind still struggles with being a failure, even though you know you’re not.’

 ‘I know, isn't that insane?
 Just because I haven’t yet found the position and relationship I fancy doesn’t explain why I need to dwell on my lack of success, rather than my achievements.
-Which is possibly why some women say I often come across as arrogant, to compensate for my insecurities, some are quick to add.’
+Which is possibly why some women say I often come across as arrogant... to compensate for my insecurities they are quick to add.’

 ‘That’s very possible,’ he said, ‘but is it not also reasonable that what you’re experiencing in life is just as it should be in your conscious evolution at this time.
 Not because it was predetermined by karma, the gods or anyone else, but because the world you experience reflects the attitude you’ve unconsciously chosen.
 What if your perceived failures aren’t mistakes, or even bad karma, but rather what you unwittingly created for yourself?’